katnykiel/katnykiel.github.io/content/blog/linux-academia.md

 <!-- TODO: add photo of XPS  -->

-> [!TIP]
+{{< callout type="info" >}}
-> Okay, but which distro? *Just choose one that works for you!* Everyone has different levels of experience, enthusiasm, and philosophies with Linux.
+  Okay, but which Linux distro? *Just choose one that works for you!* Everyone has different levels of experience, enthusiasm, and philosophies with Linux.
 I personally use **NixOS**; while the learning curve has been steep, reproducible and declarative builds are well worth the effort to me.
 For an easier time, **Fedora** is an easy-to-use distro with great package support.
+{{< /callout >}}

 ### The Good